 For many exceptional foreign professionals, the EB-2 National Interest Waiver is the only way to work in the U.S. without a sponsoring employer.
-However, it’s not as easy to get an NIW as it may seem.
+However, petitions with National Interest Waivers often receive denials due to the extensive documentation required and the most critically, properly case presentation.
 If you’ve had your NIW denied or hope to avoid this, keep reading to learn about some of the more common reasons for denial and what to do next.

 What is the National Interest Waiver?

 Under normal circumstances, potential EB-2 ad EB-3 holders must first find an employer willing to sponsor them for their green card.
-The first step for this is to obtain a PERM Labor Certification, which requires the employer to conduct an extensive recruitment process to verify that there aren’t any qualified U.S. workers available for the position.
+Then, the employer applies for a PERM Labor Certification, which first requires the employer to conduct an extensive recruitment process to verify that there aren’t any willing and qualified U.S. workers available for the position.

-However, with the NIW, an EB-2 applicant is able to bypass the PERM requirement as well as the job offer requirement.
+However, with the NIW, an EB-2 applicant can bypass the PERM requirement as well as the job offer requirement.
 This avenue is perfect for people like entrepreneurs who are their own employers and are unable to obtain a PERM.

 How Can I Qualify?